microsoft/WhatTheHack/069-FabricRealTimeAnalytics/Coach/Solution-00.md

   - [VS Code plugin for ARM Templates](../../../000-HowToHack/WTH-Common-Prerequisites.md#visual-studio-code-plugins-for-arm-templates)
 ## Description

-Here ar the innstructions for installing the arm template.
+Here ar the instructions for installing the arm template.
 This will create:

 - Event Hub namespace and Event Hub (EH)
 - Azure Container Instance (ACI)